Personal Terms

 (v) Other acts similar to the preceding items.

-In the event that we close your account pursuant to the provisions of this Section 22, we shall not be required to indemnify or compensate you for any damages incurred by you, and you shall indemnify us for any damages incurred by us as a result of such closure.
+In addition, in the event that we close your account (terminate this agreement) pursuant to the provisions of this Section 22, we shall not be required to indemnify or compensate you for any damages incurred by you, and you shall indemnify us for any damages incurred by us as a result of such closure.

 23. We can change these terms

-- to reflect the way our business is run, particularly if the change is needed because of a change in the way any financial system or technology is provided;
+• to appropriately reflect the way our business is run, particularly if the change is needed because of a change in the financial system, our technology or that of our subcontractor;

-- to reflect changes in the cost of running our business; or
+• to reflect changes in the cost of running our business or fees for our services;

-- because we are changing or introducing new services or products that affect our existing services or products covered by these terms and conditions.
+• because we are changing or introducing new services or products or products covered by these terms and conditions;

 Telling you about changes

-We'll do as much as reasonably possible to make sure that our services are not interrupted and are accessible at a reasonable speed.
+We'll try to do as much as reasonably possible to make sure that our services are not interrupted and are accessible at a reasonable speed.
 However, we can't promise that this will always be the case or that the services will be free from faults.
-We also rely on some third parties to provide services to you, which can sometimes disrupt our services.
-We’ll always try to do our best to solve any problems with our services, no matter what the cause.
+We also outsource some of the work necessary to provide our services to you to third parties, and our services may be interrupted due to the circumstances of such third parties.

 If you have a Revolut Card, we will let you know about any changes to our system that will affect your ability to use the card.

-- unforeseeable events outside our control, which were unavoidable at the time.
+• unforeseeable events outside our control, which were unavoidable at the time; or

 Nothing in these terms and conditions removes or limits our liability for death or personal injury resulting from our negligence or from fraud or fraudulent claims and statements.

-Paying fees or other amounts you owe us (other than third-party fees for making or receiving payments)
+Paying fees or other liabilities you owe us

-If you owe us fees (other than third-party fees for making or receiving a payment) or any other amount, we'll take the amount you owe us from your account, in the currency of the country you live in (your base currency).
+If you owe us fees or other liabilities, we'll take the amount you owe us from your account, in Japanese yen.

-If not enough money in your account is held in your base currency, we'll take the equivalent value from money you hold in another currency.
+In this case, if not enough money in your account is held in Japanese yen, we'll deduct the equivalent value from money you hold in another currency after converting the funds held by you in another currency at the exchange rate at the time of the deduction.
 If you don't have enough money in your account to pay the fees or other amounts you owe us, we might recover the amount in another way, as explained below.

-When you owe us money, and despite our customer support team notifying you three times over the course of seven business days, you have been unresponsive so that you have not topped up your account or repaid us within such seven-business day period, then we can recover the amount by:
+When you owe us a debt, and despite us notifying you to repay such debt within seven days, you have failed to top up your account or repaid us for the full amount of such debt within that period, then we can recover the amount by:

-If we take any (or all) of these steps, we might charge you our reasonable costs.
+If we take any (or all) of these steps, we might charge you our reasonable costs (including legal fees).

 You may be responsible to us for certain losses